ga4gh/data-security/AAI/AAIConnectProfile.md

        **Visa Access Token** -- The Visa Issuer is providing an OIDC provider service and issues OIDC-compliant access tokens in a specific format that can be used as a Visa.
 Details are shown in the AAI Profile 1.0 specification.

+<a name="embedded-access-token-format"></a>
+#### Visa Access Token Format

+Conforms with JWS format requirements and is signed by an OpenID Provider.

+1. MUST be a JWS string.

+2. The header MUST NOT contain a `jku`.

+3. `scope` is REQUIRED and MUST be a string containing a space-delimited set of scope names. "openid" MUST be included as a scope name.

+4. Payload [Claims](#term-claim) are specified in [Visa Format](https://github.com/ga4gh-duri/ga4gh-duri.github.io/blob/master/researcher_ids/ga4gh_passport_v1.md#visa-format)

+5. The payload [Claims](#term-claim) MUST NOT include `aud`.

 2. By signing a Visa, a Visa Issuer asserts that the [Visa Assertions](#term-visa-assertion) made available by the Visa were legitimately derived